Persecution of Uyghurs in China: Mosques

 Mosques, Muslim shrines, and cemeteries in Xinjiang have been the target of systematic destruction.

-An estimated 16,000 mosques have been destroyed or damaged, minarets have been knocked down and "decorative features scrubbed away or painted over".
+In 2020, the Australian Strategic Policy Institute (ASPI) used satellite imagery of approximately 900 religious sites, to estimate that around 16,000 mosques may have been destroyed or damaged as a result of government policies since 2017, with minarets reportedly removed and "decorative features scrubbed away or painted over".

 In 2005, Human Rights Watch reported that "information scattered in official sources suggests that retaliation" against mosques not sponsored by the Chinese state was prevalent and that the Xinjiang Party Secretary expressed that Uyghurs "should not have to build new places for religious activities".
 The Chinese government prohibited minors from participating in religious activities in Xinjiang in a manner that, according to Human Rights Watch, "has no basis in Chinese law".

 According to an analysis from The Guardian, over one-third of mosques and religious sites in China suffered "significant structural damage" between 2016 and 2018, with nearly one-sixth of all mosques and shrines completely razed.
 This included the tomb of Imam Asim, a mud tomb in the Taklamakan Desert, and the Ordam shrine at the mazar of Ali Arslan Khan.
 According to The Guardian, Uyghur Muslims believe that repeated pilgrimages to these tombs fulfill a Muslim's obligation to complete the Hajj.
-In 2019, Bellingcat reported that "there is systematic repression and imprisonment of the Muslim Uighur minority in Xinjiang, and the destruction of cultural and religiously significant Islamic buildings in this province may be a further part of this ongoing repression."
+A 2018 ABC News report stated that there was "systematic repression and imprisonment of the Muslim Uighur minority in Xinjiang", and that the "destruction of cultural and religiously significant Islamic buildings" in the region may have been formed as part of this ongoing repression.
+In 2019, Bellingcat, in response to allegations made on Twitter regarding the destruction of mosques in China, published a report that stated that Keriya Aitika Mosque appeared to be "razed" based on the images posted on Google Earth, while noting it was unclear at the time whether the Kargilik Mosque had been demolished.
 In the same year, Indonesian scholar Said Aqil Siradj disputed that Uyghurs faced persecution, saying there was an increasing number of mosques being built and repaired in Xinjiang.